rsonger/software-engineering-lab/_posts/2024-04-24-animations.md

 y &= r \cdot sin(t) + b
 \end{aligned}$$

-If the triangle's path has a radius of $1.0$, then it will partially disappear off the screen at the edges.
-So let's make the radius a little smaller with a value of $0.75$ instead.
+If the triangle's path has a radius of $1.0$, then it will partially disappear off screen at the edges.
+So let's reduce the radius to $0.75$ instead.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> Copy your `test_4_2.py` file and change its name to `test_4_3.py`.